 Acute episodes usually go away within 48 to 72 hours after the medicine has been stopped.
 Chronic symptoms may take longer to improve.

 Some drug-induced lung diseases, such as pulmonary fibrosis, may never go away and can worsen, even after the medicine or substance is stopped and can lead to severe lung disease and death.

 Complications that may develop include:

 When to Contact a Medical Professional

 Call your provider if you develop symptoms of this disorder.

 Note any past reaction you have had to a medicine, so that you can avoid the medicine in the future.
 Wear a medical alert bracelet if you have known drug reactions.
 Stay away from street drugs.

 Kurian ST, Walker CM, Chung JH.
-Drug-Induced lung disease.
+Drug-induced lung disease.
 In: Walker CM, Chung JH, eds.
 Muller's Imaging of the Chest.
 2nd ed.
-Philadelphia, PA: Elsevier Saunders; 2019:chap 65.
+Philadelphia, PA: Elsevier; 2019:chap 65.